EthicalSource/contributor_covenant/README.md

 ## Translating

 We're always looking for new localizations of Contributor Covenant and are thankful to the volunteers who spend their time on translations.
-Now, thanks to @wfdd, there is a Pandoc HTML generation template for v1.4 of the CoC (available at version/1/4/.index-template.html).
+Now, thanks to @wfdd, there is a [Pandoc HTML generation template for v1.4](version/1/4/.index-template.html) of the CoC.

 ## Examples of Projects Using the Contributor Covenant